 Finally, there could be a medical explanation for your kitten's behavior, which might well necessitate a trip to the vet.
 Kitten teething could easily result in a grumpy little feline, but that at least is something you can remedy with the best kitten teething toys, but other, more serious dental problems could make it act aggressively as well.

-However if your kitten has an underlying medical condition such as hyperthyroidism or problems with its central nervous system, this could also result in aggressive behavior.
-If your kitten's showing other signs of possible ill health such as over-eating, weight loss, increased urination or vomiting, you should definitely get it to a vet to be checked out.
+However if your kitten has an underlying medical condition, is in pain or if they have problems with their central nervous system, this could also result in aggressive behavior.
+If your kitten's showing other signs of possible ill health such as a change in appetite, weight loss, increased urination or vomiting, you should definitely get it to a vet to be checked out.

 How to stop aggression in kittens